Affiliate links on Android Authority may earn us a commission. Learn more.

 What iPhone Restrictions can do

-Now that we have enabled iPhone Restrictions, let’s now take an in-depth look at each section and see what you can do and not do.
+Now that we have enabled iPhone Restrictions, let’s now take an in-depth look at each section and see what you can and cannot do.

 iTunes and App Store purchases